THE BEST POWER METER FOR YOU

 PEDAL POWER METERS

 A power meter built into a road bike pedal is the easiest to install and transfer between bikes.
 It is also compatible with any road crankset a cyclist might own.
-This is what makes the Favero Assioma and Garmin Vector power meter pedals amongst the most attractive options for enthusiasts who want to use a power meter.
-This is especially the case if have more than one bike or different model cranksets that you want to use to measure power.
+This is what makes pedal power meters like the Favero Assioma amongst the most attractive options for enthusiasts who want to use a power meter.
+This is especially the case if have more than one bike or different model cranksets on the bikes where you want to measure power.

 And while there’s no significant performance or training benefit or prescription for roadies from measuring and analyzing independent left and right power sensor data, power meter pedals are equipped to do so in ways that fewer crank arm power meters outside Shimano ones can and that spiders can only estimate algorithmically.